Eluinhost/TeamspeakAuth/docs/GRUNT.md

 Runs the following tasks in order

-`grunt composer:install`, `grunt bower-install`, `grunt dist`, `grunt clean:cache`
+`grunt bower-install`, `grunt dist`, `grunt clean:cache`

-Essentially it downloads PHP and front-end dependencies and then builds the front end into /web/vendor
+Essentially it downloads front-end dependencies and then builds the front end into /web/vendor

 ### Advanded